fabianmartins/alienattack.workshop/README.md

 The manager console is where the manager creates a session, and starts the game so other participants can join it.

-We've been said that this applications is needing a face lifting.
+We've been said that these applications is needing a face lifting.
 However, let's leave the cosmetics for another opportunity.

+This steps are going to be executed using the respository that you cloned to your local computer.

 1. Open a privacy/incognito page for your browser.
 This will guarantee that you will have the cookies cleared after use.
 2. Open this file that is on your application deployment: `./scoreboard/index.html`